 This particular model from Samsonite is just one of those babies.

 It also comes with all the bells and whistles you would expect from Samsonite with dual spinners, a TSA-approved lock, and a collapsable handle.
 And of course, a range of colors and sizes, so everyone can choose their favorite.

-Spinner wheels pretty much revolutionized the ease of travel.
+Sure, spinner wheels pretty much revolutionized the ease of travel.
 And I love suitcases that have them – since I tend to overpack, my luggage is always heavy.
 Spinner wheels make it so much easier to move around with a heavy suitcase.
-However, they are surprisingly not as durable as skate wheels.

 Think about that video above, and imagine your precious suitcase landing on one of its spinner wheels.
 What do you think would happen to them?
 So, if you are really gunning for durability, you should get luggage with skate wheels.
 They are not as convenient as spinner wheels, but they are more durable.